 4. Accessories: Brass and string players should have mutes; oboists should have tuners.

 Everyone should have any equipment needed to fulfill their duties.

 Seating procedures are at the discretion of each individual conductor and may change throughout the season.
 Our seating philosophy is intended to provide fair opportunities, new perspectives, and the greatest learning experience for all players.
 Seating is generally based on audition, as well as maturity, leadership, and the rehearsal habits of the player.
-Wind and brass seating may rotate on a piece-by-piece basis, at the discretion of the ensemble director.
+Seating may rotate on a piece-by-piece basis, at the discretion of the ensemble director.